Black-backed jackal: Distribution and habitat

-Behaviour
+Behaviour and ecology

 Social and territorial behaviours

 The black-backed jackal is a monogamous and territorial animal, whose social organisation greatly resembles that of the golden jackal.
 However, the assistance of elder offspring in helping raise the pups of their parents has a greater bearing on pup survival rates than in the latter species.
 This cooperative breeding behavior is a key component of their social structure, with older offspring often staying behind to support new litters rather than dispersing immediately.
 These cooperative dynamics help increase pup survival and reinforce familial bonds, contributing to long-term territory stability in certain populations.
 The basic social unit is a monogamous mated pair which defends its territory through laying faeces and urine on range boundaries.
 Scent marking is usually done in tandem, and the pair aggressively expels intruders.
 Such encounters are normally prevented, as the pair vocalises to advertise its presence in a given area.
 It is a highly vocal species, particularly in Southern Africa.
 Sounds made by the species include yelling, yelping, woofing, whining, growling, and cackling.
 It communicates with group members and advertises its presence by a high-pitched, whining howl, and expresses alarm through an explosive cry followed by shorter, high-pitched yelps.
 This sound is particularly frantic when mobbing a leopard.
 In areas where the black-backed jackal is sympatric with the African golden wolf, the species does not howl, instead relying more on yelps.
 In contrast, black-backed jackals in Southern Africa howl much like golden jackals.
 When trapped, it cackles like a fox.